kiwix/kiwix-android/DESIGN.md

 > Color indicates which elements are interactive, how they relate to other elements, and their level of prominence.
 Important elements should stand out the most [1].

-For a guide on how to apply colors to UI, see [Applying color to UI - Material Design](https://material.io/design/color/applying-color-to-ui.html#backdrop).
+For a guide on how to apply colors to UI, see ["Applying color to UI - Material Design"](https://material.io/design/color/applying-color-to-ui.html#backdrop).

 ## Resources
 Following is a list of resources that can and should be used to support a design decision.